JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - /* styling to shape the info div like a flag adapted from [Zoe Rooney](https://css-tricks.com/the-shapes-of-css/#Flag)
 - feedback from mentor Anthony on first meet up to change overlay of congrats message to lighter colour & style the how to play modal: make it bigger
 -     Add scroll behaviour to modal for smaller screensizes adapted from [stackoverflow](https://stackoverflow.com/questions/10476632/how-to-scroll-the-page-when-a-modal-dialog-is-longer-than-the-screen)
+- Kera Cudmore for giving me feedback on the slack peer review channel.